jaredloftus/profiles/rajchowdhury.md

 ## Summary

-Raj Chowdhury is the Managing director at HashCash Consultants.
+Raj Chowdhury is the Managing Director at HashCash Consultants.
 He is a blockchain commentator and advisor.

 ## Bio
 Raj Chowdhury is an author, inventor, and enterpreneur.
 He is a commentator and advisor to policy-makers and businesses on blockchain and cryptocurrencies globally.

 Since August 2017, Chowdhury has been the Managing Director at HashCash Consultants, a blockchain consultancy firm providing strategic and technology advice to financial organizations.
-Chowdhury's role will involve managing and growing the company’s partnerships in the Gulf, Singapore and India.
+Chowdhury's role involves managing and growing the company’s partnerships in the Gulf, Singapore and India.

 Prior to joining Hashcash Consultants, Chowdhury worked for ICICI Bank, a leading bank in India.
 During this time he implemented blockchain technologies for payment and for Trade Finance and Remittance, making ICICI the first bank in India to do so.
 He was also the first in the country to take a blockchain payment wallet on Stellar platform to production.